-Transactions must follow the ACID properties [8].
-These properties, identified by Atomicity, Consistency, Isolation, and Durability ensure that a transaction is performed in a correct way and that it leaves the system in a stable state.
+Transactions must follow the ACID properties (Gray and Reuter, 1994).
+These properties, identified by Atomicity, Consistency, Isolation, and Durability ensure that a transaction is performed in a proper way and that it leaves the system in a stable state.

 The atomicity property ensures that all operations performed as a part of a transaction are considered as atomic - i.e. all the transaction operations are performed or none of them.
 If a transaction aborts, all the operations are undone and the state will roll back to the previous stable state.